 Translation: “After the rain, comes fair weather.”

-This proverb means that difficult or unpleasant times will eventually be followed by better, more pleasant times.
+This maxim reminds us that difficult or unpleasant times will eventually be followed by better, more pleasant times.
 It encourages patience and optimism during hardships.

 Qui vivra verra.